The audio pauses, stutters or doesn’t play at all — what should I do?

 Need help finding out which program you heard at a specific time?
 Which programs are produced by KQED?
 Answers to those questions and more can be found on our Radio Program FAQs page.

-But what about reception problems on my good old-fashioned tabletop radio?
+But what about reception problems on my good old-fashioned tabletop radio on 88.5FM?

 Still have questions about the new audio player or need general listening help?

-Please fill out this form with information that will help us troubleshoot, and we will get in touch to assist you!
+Please fill out this problem report form with information that will help us troubleshoot, and we will get in touch to assist you!